gnea/grbl-LPC/README.md

 Old releases are in the `Release` tab.
 See [cprezzi's branch](https://github.com/cprezzi/grbl-LPC) for more recent releases.
 Note: cprezzi's branch disables current control and has defaults more suitable for other boards.
 ***
 This is GRBL 1.1 ported to the LPC1769.
-It can run on Smoothieboard.
+It can run on the following boards:
+- Smoothieboard
+- Cohesion3D Remix and Mini
+- MKS SBase
+- Azteeg X5

+SKR boards don't work, because pin mapping is messed!

 **Usage notes:**
 * This uses a different usb-serial driver than Smoothieware.
 Windows 10 should recognize it automatically.